above-the-line/nodeEventEmitter/README.md

 Deploy with Dockermachine (now ssh), Docker Hub or Azure IOTHub

+#### STEP 0 FOR ALL DEPLOYMENT PIPELINES
+0. Create a secrets.js file in the /src folder so that the node program runs

 #### STEPS FOR REMOTE DEPLOYMENT WITH DOCKER HUB
 1. Login to Docker Hub and create a repo